utshomax/postman-docs/src/pages/docs/integrations/available-integrations/apimatic.md

 <img alt="APIMatic integration run log" src="https://assets.postman.com/postman-docs/apimatic-run-log-v9.jpg"/>

 Postman often checks your collection for changes.
-If Postman identifies changes to your collection, the changes automatically commit to your repository in JSON format.
+If Postman identifies changes when it checks your collection, the changes automatically commit to your repository in JSON format.

 > **You can view your configured integrations on the [Browse Integrations](https://go.postman.co/integrations/browse) page.** You can also view integrations that have been configured for a collection by opening the collection and selecting the information icon <img alt="Information icon" src="https://assets.postman.com/postman-docs/icon-information-v9-5.jpg#icon" width="16px"> in the right sidebar.
 Learn more about [viewing or editing integrations](/docs/integrations/intro-integrations/#viewing-or-editing-integrations).